heimrichhannot/contao-watchlist-bundle/README.md

   insert tags
 - download the files added to a watchlist as a ZIP archive
 - contains clean templates without css styling and templates prepared with bootstrap 5 css classes
+- share watchlists via link (also to public) and copy to clipboard

 ## Impressions